Relativity Space: Launch contracts

 As of June 2020, Relativity Space has pre-sold more launches than any other company in the private space industry since SpaceX.

 On 5 April 2019, Relativity Space announced its first signed contract, with Telesat, a Canadian telecom satellite operator.
 The terms of this contract were not specified, but it did include "multiple" launches of Terran 1.

-Relativity Space publicly announced their contract with mu Space in April 2019.
-It is expected that Relativity Space will launch a mu Space satellite to low Earth orbit in the second half of 2022, aboard Relativity's Terran 1 rocket.
+Relativity Space publicly announced their contract with Mu Space in April 2019.
+It is expected that Relativity Space will launch a Mu Space satellite to low Earth orbit in the second half of 2022, aboard Relativity's Terran 1 rocket.

 In May 2019, Relativity Space signed a contract with Spaceflight Industries, a satellite rideshare and mission management provider, to launch Spaceflight's dedicated smallsat rideshares.
 The terms of this deal were not disclosed, however, it was shared that the contract included one launch of Relativity's Terran 1 rocket in the third quarter of 2021, with an option for an unspecified number of additional launches.

 In September 2019, Relativity Space and Momentus Space announced their launch service agreement at the 2019 World Satellite Business Week in Paris.
 The agreement stated that Relativity's Terran 1 launch vehicles will carry Momentus' Vigoride space tug service vehicles into orbit.
 The contract is for one launch, with an option for five additional missions.

 In June 2020, Relativity Space announced that they signed a new launch contract with Iridium.
 This contract included up to six dedicated launches to deploy ground spare satellites to low Earth orbit (LEO) for Iridium NEXT's constellation on Relativity's Terran 1 vehicle.
 According to Suzi McBride, Iridium's COO, the satellite communication provider chose to partner with Relativity Space because of their flexible launch capability and the company's ability to launch one satellite at a time.
 According to the deal these launches will not begin earlier than 2023.

 Lockheed Martin announced on 16 October 2020, that it will launch a cryogenic liquid hydrogen management demonstration mission on Terran 1.
 Lockheed Martin also specified that the launch will make use of Momentus' Vigoride orbital transfer vehicle to house the cryogenic payload.
 This announcement came two days after NASA announced the recipients of its Tipping Point awards.

 OneWeb announced on 30 June 2022 that it signed the first contract for Terran R launches, with a value of over $1.2 billion for more than 20 launches starting in 2025.

+Since the cancellation of Terran 1 after its maiden launch and failure, however, it is unknown as to what occurred to many of its contracts.